Stagnantwater949/Cimmino-s-Method/README.md

 - C code implementation of Cimmino's method.
 - A private video presentation (available upon request).
 - A presentation and report, both done in Overleaf (LaTeX editor).
+- The LaTeX files for the project, provided in a `.zip` file.